DeveloperSubho/interview-java/Java/Java_8/Java_8.md

 public void firstWork();
 }
 ```

 Please note that a functional interface is valid even if the @FunctionalInterface annotation is omitted.
 It is only for informing the compiler to enforce a single abstract method inside the interface.

-Also, since default methods are not abstract , we can add default methods to the functional interface as many as we need.
+Also, since default methods are not abstract, we can add default methods to the functional interface as many as we need.

 Another critical point to remember is that if a functional interface overrides one of the public methods of java.lang.Object, that also does not count toward the interface’s abstract method count since any implementation of the interface will have an implementation from java.lang.Object or elsewhere.

 For example, given below is a perfectly valid functional interface.

 ```
 @FunctionalInterface
 public interface MyFirstFunctionalInterface
 {
    public void firstWork();